Got a question about Cash ISAs? Get your answer here...

-You might also like to consider an equity ISA that invests in stocks and shares, though they are more risky.
+You might also consider an equity ISA that invests in stocks and shares, though they are more risky.

 Q Where do I get a cash ISA?

 Like savings accounts, cash ISAs are available from most banks and building societies, as well as supermarket banks and other providers such as the Post Office.

 Q Do I have to pay to open a cash ISA?

 No, there are no set-up fees for cash ISAs.

 Q How much money can I put into an ISA?

-You can invest this full allowance into cash if you want to, or into stocks and shares, or a combination of the two.
+You can invest the full allowance in cash if you want to, or in stocks and shares, or a combination of the two.

 Q Do cash ISAs pay high rates of interest?